magicAyyub/ReCoDE-Solving-Combinatorial-Problems-using-Reinforcement-Learning/README.md

 ## Software Tools 🛠️

 - Python, with version and dependencies managed by Astral's uv
+- Weights & Biases, a web platform for experiment tracking best practices and hyperparameter tuning

+A selection of key Python libraries/packages used are listed below:
 - Gymnasium, allowing to define custom RL environments which conform to a standard interface
-- Weights & Biases, for experiment tracking best practices and hyperparameter tuning
 - Pygame, for visualisation of the environments
 - Matplotlib, for visualisation of training results by plotting charts and diagrams
-- Pytest, for unit testing
 - Jupyter Notebooks, for literate programming & interactive content

 <!-- Repository structure.
 Explain how your code is structured. -->